Friday, February 2, 2024

 And I get to feel!
 I get to feel the full range of my emotional world and all the gratitude that comes with being so alive, so deep, so heart-centered and human, so me!

 And my therapist reflected how each time that I feel this sadness or outrage and whatever I am allowing to emerge and flow through me, I am wrapping my childhood self, little Molly, in my arms as a loving mother would her beloved child.
-And I am letting with my younger self, and my adult self, know and integrate more and more deeply that it's all okay.
+And I am letting my younger self, and my adult self, know and integrate more and more deeply that it's all okay.
 It's okay to be right where I am at — to be really sad, or really angry, or whatever is arising.
 It's all okay.
 These are the messages that my child-self and my adult self have been absorbing for some time now — You are safe, you are precious, you are loved just the way you are.
 (Funny how the person who comes to mind in this moment is Mr. Rogers...)

 And I am free.
 I can be an increasingly fully embodied human being living this whole-hearted life.
 And I can experience an indescribable depth of compassion, not just for myself and my mom and those I know, but for us all.
 Compassion, connection, and love because it is not easy to be human.
 I keep coming back to the words of e.e.cummings "It takes courage to grow up and become who you really are."
 It really does!